-- the Chair of the European Banking Authority, - an observer from the European Commission, - an observer from the European Central Bank, - an observer from the European Systemic Risk Board (ESRB), - an observer from each of the other two European supervisory institutions.
+- the Chair of the European Securities and Markets Authority; - an observer from the European Commission; - an observer from the European Systemic Risk Board (ESRB); - an observer from each of the other two European supervisory authorities.

-The Board of Supervisors appoints its own Chair.
-The Board of Supervisors gives instructions for the work of the European Banking Authority, takes decisions, receives opinions and recommendations and issues advice.
+The Board of Supervisors appoints its own chair.
+The Board of Supervisors gives instructions for the work of the European Securities and Markets Authority, takes decisions, receives opinions and recommendations and issues advice.